 Item 3 Flotation Devices (PFD):

-For Personal Watercraft riders, California, Nevada, and Utah require that the PFD (type III) be worn and they also require an impact rating.
+For Personal Watercraft riders, California, Nevada, and Utah require that a PFD (recommend a type III) be worn and they also require an impact rating.

 Boats 16 Feet or longer, must also have one Type IV.